BCLawLibrary/practical-ai-in-30-days/day-21-a-peek-into-the-next-year.md

----
-day: 21
-title: December 21: A Peek into the Next Year 🔮
-type: interactive
-shareType: resource
----
-# Day 21: December 21: A Peek into the Next Year 🔮
+# Day 21: A Peek into the Next Year 🔮
 ### 🎯 **Objective:**

 Explore AI agents, multimodal interactions, and new features coming in the near future by experimenting with real-time live-streaming AI.